frvie/zgx-sample/README.md

-# Sample package for creating a UV virtual environment and Unsloth fine-tuning compatible scripts.
+# UV virtual environment and Unsloth fine-tuning compatible scripts.
 A streamlined toolkit for fine-tuning Llama-3.2-1B models using Unsloth.

 ## Quick Start